 Squamous cell carcinoma is a type of skin cancer, often related to sun damage, that affects the upper and middle layers of your skin.
-Expert dermatologists at Advanced Laser and Skin Cancer Center in Teaneck and Saddle River, New Jersey, provide advanced and personalized treatment for squamous cell carcinoma, including Mohs surgery.
+Expert dermatologists at Advanced Laser and Skin Cancer Center in Teaneck, New Jersey, provide advanced and personalized treatment for squamous cell carcinoma, including Mohs surgery.
 To learn more about squamous cell carcinoma and its treatments, book an appointment over the phone or online today.

 Squamous cell carcinoma is a form of skin cancer that can come from ultraviolet (UV) light damage to your skin cells.
 It’s the most common type of skin cancer in people with darker skin tones.
 If you have darker skin, you might get squamous cell carcinoma in a non sun-exposed area.
 However, fair-skinned individuals tend to get it on sun-exposed parts of their skin.

 Squamous cell carcinoma starts in your epidermis’s squamous cells, which are flat, elongated cells on your skin’s surface that constantly shed as your skin produces new cells to replace them.
 If you don’t catch this type of skin cancer early on in its formation, it has the potential to spread to other parts of your body where the cancer can do more harm.